752963e64/752963e64/README.md

 with and without HTTP server from scratch.
 Few years ago I started to have interest in game dev.
 So makes me a good generalist.
 I read binary/source code like books.
 I'm not an AI and I don't use AI to generate content I share.
 I'm not that void...
+I've no interest in AI; for me a program well done always fit any automation process.
 ```